-Tax credits and tax deductions are two quite different things.
-Both can save you money on taxes, but credits will save you more and some credits are better than others because they're refundable.
+Tax credits and tax deductions are two different things.
+Both can save you money on taxes, but credits will save you more, and some are better than others, because they're refundable.

 It may help to first clarify the differences between deductions and credits.
 Deductions reduce your taxable income.
-If you're single, you earned $50,000 in 2020, and you claim the standard deduction, you would only be taxed on $37,600 of your 2020 earnings because that standard deduction is worth $12,400 in that tax year.
+If you're single, earned $50,000 in 2020, and claim the standard deduction, you would only be taxed on $37,600 of your 2020 earnings, because the standard deduction for single taxpayers is worth $12,400 in that tax year.

 Refundable vs. Nonrefundable Tax Credits